-- a) Commercial use numbers are data compiled from outfitter monthly operating reports. - b) Noncommercial use numbers on weekends are data compiled from: - County Parks on river observations - Saturdays at Fowler's Rock from 12:00 to 4:30 pm c) Noncommercial use estimates for weekdays on the Gorge were obtained from Hotshot Imaging data.
+- a) Commercial use numbers are data compiled from outfitter monthly operating reports. - b) Noncommercial use numbers on weekends are data compiled from: - 1 County Parks on river observations - Saturdays at Fowler's Rock from 12:00 to 4:00 pm - Noncommercial use estimates for Saturdays or Sundays without on-river observations were obtained from Hotshot Imaging data. - c) Noncommercial use estimates for weekdays on the Gorge were obtained from Hotshot Imaging and Raft Photo data.